benny-png/Flexible-Requirements-python-LIBRARY/readme.md

    - Keeps the requirement as-is if it's compatible
    - Loosens the version constraint if no compatible version is found for the current platform
    - Comments out the requirement if the package is not available on PyPI or for the current platform
 5. The processed requirements are written to the output file with explanatory comments.
+Default is 'flexible_requirements.txt'
 6. Detailed logs are provided throughout the process for better visibility and debugging.

 ## Output